Gabriel Jackson (Hispanist)

 Gabriel Jackson (March 10, 1921 – November 3, 2019) was an American Hispanist, historian and journalist.
-He was born in Mount Vernon, New York in 1921.
+He was born in Mount Vernon, New York, in 1921.
 After his retirement he lived in Barcelona, Spain.

 A victim of McCarthyism, he studied at Harvard and Stanford before attaining his doctorate at Université de Toulouse.
-A Fulbright scholar (1960–1961), he obtained his professorship in 1965 and was Professor Emeritus at University of California, San Diego.
+A Fulbright scholar (1960–1961), he obtained his professorship in 1965 and was Professor Emeritus at the University of California, San Diego.

 A disciple of both Jaume Vicens i Vives and the prominent French historian Pierre Vilar, Jackson was a regular collaborator of the Spanish daily El País for many years.
 In 1966 he was awarded the American Historical Association's Herbert Baxter Adams Prize, and in 2002, Spain's prestigious Nebrija Prize from the University of Salamanca.